rowyio/rowy/README.md

   - Uploaders: Image, File
   - Rich Editors: JSON, Code, Rich Text (HTML)

+- **Default values and Required fields.** You can assign default values to any Firestore fields on row creation (null, static or undefined).
+You can also define which fields are required for a row creation.

 - **Permission controlled views.** You can customize who sees what data and what action they can take with powerful set of access controls based on custom user roles.
   [Read more](https://github.com/FiretableProject/firetable/wiki/Role-Based-Security-Rules)

 - **Bulk data actions.** You can import and export your Firestore data from/to CSV files.